alexellis/SOSC2019/docs/workflows.md

 faas-cli deploy -f processimages.yml
 ```

-Now, once the functions will be ready you should try to upload a jpg image to the `incoming` bucket and soon you should be able to find a processed file in the `processed` bucket that you can download from the webUI and visualize.
+Now, once the functions will be ready you should try to upload a jpg image to the `incoming` bucket using the WebUI ( login at `<your host>:9000` with user `admin` and passwd `adminminio` ) and soon you should be able to find a processed file in the `processed` bucket that you can download from the webUI and visualize.

 ## HOMEWORKS